dezhi-bit/group29-coursework/README.md

 **Requirement**

-All libraries pack is in the requirement.txt
+All libraries package is in the requirement.txt